A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 A too-coarse grind may result in water passing through the coffee grounds too quickly, which leads to weak or under-extracted coffee.

-This problem is often indicated by stalling during the pour-over process and could be due to over-extracting fines – micro dust created when grinding coffee beans.
+This issue is often indicated by stalling during the pour-over process and could be due to over-extracting fines – micro dust created when grinding coffee beans.

 4. High Heat Setting

-One common mistake when using a Moka pot is setting too high heat.
+One common mistake when using a Moka Pot is setting it to too high heat.

-This can cause the coffee to brew too quickly, leading to an overheated handle and potential blockages that result in a stuck Moka pot.
+This can cause the coffee to brew too quickly, leading to an overheated handle and potential blockages.

 Depending on your stove, it’s important to use medium or low heat and closely monitor the brewing process.

-Hot water can be your savior if you’re dealing with a stubbornly stuck Moka Pot.
+Hot water can be your savior if you’re dealing with a stubbornly stuck Pot.

 Fill a bowl or sink with hot water and submerge the bottom section of the pot for a few minutes.